BhaveetKumar/nail-it/company/razorpay/round1/codebase/builder/README.md

-# Abstract Factory Pattern Implementation
+# Builder Pattern Implementation

-This microservice demonstrates the Abstract Factory pattern, which provides an interface for creating families of related objects without specifying their concrete classes.
-This pattern is particularly useful when you need to create objects that belong to the same family but have different implementations.
+This microservice demonstrates the Builder pattern, which provides a way to construct complex objects step by step.
+This pattern is particularly useful when you need to create objects with many optional parameters or when the construction process is complex.

 ## Architecture Overview

-The Abstract Factory pattern provides:
+The Builder pattern provides:

-- **Abstract Factory Interface**: Defines methods for creating products
+- **Builder Interface**: Defines methods for building parts of the product
-- **Concrete Factories**: Implement the abstract factory interface
+- **Concrete Builder**: Implements the builder interface and constructs the product
-- **Abstract Products**: Define interfaces for products
+- **Product**: The complex object being built
-- **Concrete Products**: Implement the abstract product interfaces
+- **Director**: Optional class that orchestrates the building process
-- **Client Code**: Uses the abstract factory to create products
+- **Client**: Uses the builder to create products

 ### Key Components

-1. **Abstract Factory**: Interface for creating families of related objects
+1. **Builder Interface**: Defines methods for building parts of the product
-2. **Concrete Factories**: Specific implementations of the abstract factory
+2. **Concrete Builder**: Implements the builder interface
-3. **Abstract Products**: Interfaces for products
+3. **Product**: The complex object being built
-4. **Concrete Products**: Specific implementations of products
+4. **Director**: Orchestrates the building process
-5. **Factory Registry**: Manages factory registration and retrieval
+5. **Builder Registry**: Manages builder registration and retrieval
 6. **Product Registry**: Manages product registration and retrieval

 ## Features

-- **Factory Management**: Create, destroy, and manage factories
+- **Builder Management**: Create, destroy, and manage builders
-- **Product Creation**: Create products using registered factories
+- **Product Creation**: Create products using builders
-- **Product Management**: Manage product lifecycle and statistics
+- **Director Management**: Manage directors for orchestrating builds
-- **Registry Management**: Register and unregister factories and products
+- **Step-by-Step Building**: Build products step by step
-- **Validation**: Input validation for factories and products
+- **Validation**: Input validation for builders and products
 - **Caching**: Optional caching for products
 - **Monitoring**: Health checks and service statistics
 - **Auditing**: Track all operations for compliance